-- requirements for increased daily educational programming appropriate for young children, including verbatim highlighted captions in commercials and educational children's programming as a means to help children learn to read; - partial reservation of cable television capacity for educational uses; - funding for the National Endowment for the Arts; - adequate public financing for public broadcasting; - equal time requirements, reinstatement of the fairness doctrine, ascertainment, affirmative action in broadcast regulations and the media ownership rules in the Telecommunications Act of 1996; - federal legislation to preserve historically significant lands and structures; - community centers that support arts education and foster an appreciation of the arts; - a national monument to educators to be located in Washington, D.C.
+- requirements for increased daily educational programming appropriate for young children, including verbatim highlighted captions in commercials and educational children's programming as a means to help children learn to read; - 44 • partial reservation of cable television capacity for educational uses; - 45 • funding for the National Endowment for the Arts; - adequate public financing for public broadcasting; - 47 • equal time requirements, reinstatement of the fairness doctrine, ascertainment, affirmative action in broadcast regulations and 48 the media ownership rules in the Telecommunications Act of 1996; - 49 • federal legislation to preserve historically significant lands and structures; - 50 • community centers that support arts education and foster an appreciation of the arts;

+1 • a national monument to educators to be located in Washington, D.C.

-ENERGY
+3 ENERGY

-development and implementation of a long-range national energy policy that reduces dependence on foreign sources of energy; emphasizes research on, development of, and rapid conversion to environmentally safe energy sources; and encourages conservation of current energy sources.
+- 5 NEA supports: - · development and implementation of a long-range national energy policy that reduces dependence on foreign sources of energy; emphasizes research on, development of, and rapid conversion to environmentally safe energy sources; and encourages conservation of current energy sources.

-• curtailment or closure of schools as a first resort in energy crises.
+- 10 NEA opposes: - curtailment or closure of schools as a first resort in energy crises.

-ENVIRONMENT
+13 ENVIRONMENT

-- protection of the environment and natural resources; - the establishment and maintenance of federal wilderness areas, recreation areas, refuge areas, and designated local green areas; - strict regulation of facilities that dispose of, store, or handle medical, toxic, or other hazardous materials; - financial protection of individuals impaired by hazards; - reduction in the rate of deterioration of the environment through incentives for product concentration, use of biodegradable packaging materials, decreased volume of original packaging limited to that required by the legitimate dictates of health and safety, waste recycling, and other means as feasible; - standards and timely enforcement and funding for safeguarding against pollution of the air (e.g., acid rain), water, or food by chemicals or radiation; - public access to quality water supplies that are free of poisons, toxins, and pollutants that meets EPA requirements; - stronger federal action in solving the problem of toxic waste dumping;

-- legislation to hold all companies completely financially responsible by removing liability caps on compensation for any environmental, social, and economic disruption or destruction for which they are responsible; - legislation that ensures regular testing of water sources for all schools and communities and timely reporting of results to parents and communities.
+- 15 NEA supports: - protection of the environment and natural resources; - the establishment and maintenance of federal wilderness areas, recreation areas, refuge areas, and designated local green areas; - 18 • strict regulation of facilities that dispose of, store, or handle medical, toxic, or other hazardous materials; - financial protection of individuals impaired by hazards; - 20 • reduction in the rate of deterioration of the environment through incentives for product concentration, use of biodegradable 21 packaging materials, decreased volume of original packaging limited to that required by the legitimate dictates of health and 22 safety, waste recycling, and other means as feasible; - standards and timely enforcement and funding for safeguarding against pollution of the air (e.g., acid rain), water, or food by chemicals or radiation; - public access to quality water supplies that are free of poisons, toxins, and pollutants that meet EPA requirements; - stronger federal action in solving the problem of toxic waste dumping; - 27 · legislation to hold all companies completely financially responsible by removing liability caps on compensation for any 28 environmental, social, and economic disruption or destruction for which they are responsible; - legislation that ensures regular testing of water sources for all schools and communities and timely reporting of results to parents and communities.

-• weakening of environmental health and safety efforts through underfunding, laxity in regulatory standards, or other means.
+- 32 NEA opposes: - weakening of environmental health and safety efforts through underfunding, laxity in regulatory standards, or other means.

-HEALTH CARE
+35 HEALTH CARE

-NEA supports a national health care policy that will mandate universal coverage with the highest quality health care at the lowest possible cost.
-Health care reform must:

-- Guarantee coverage for the uninsured; - Control costs so that premiums and health care services are affordable to all, regardless of income or employment status; - Incorporate provisions and standards related to medical safety and quality; - Result in comprehensive health care coverage that includes but is not limited to medical, surgical, hospital, behavioral health, prescription drug, dental, vision, hearing, and longterm care services; - Provide patients with a choice of health care providers; - Include preventive, wellness, rehabilitative, and disease management programs; - Make use of health information technology to reduce medical errors and administrative costs. - Ensure the continued right to maintain employer sponsored health care benefits, including the ability to bargain benefits above any established floor and the exclusion from taxes of the cost and/or value of health care benefits.
+- 37 NEA supports a national health care policy that will mandate universal coverage with the highest quality health care at the lowest 38 possible cost.
+Health care reform must: - Guarantee coverage for the uninsured; - Control costs so that premiums and health care services are affordable to all, regardless of income or employment status; - 41 • Incorporate provisions and standards related to medical safety and quality; - 42 • Result in comprehensive health care coverage that includes but is not limited to medical, surgical, hospital, behavioral health, 43 prescription drug, dental, vision, hearing, and long-term care services; - Provide patients with a choice of health care providers; - Include preventive, wellness, rehabilitative, and disease management programs; - 46 • Make use of health information technology to reduce medical errors and administrative costs; - Ensure the continued right to maintain employer sponsored health care benefits, including the ability to bargain benefits above any established floor and the exclusion from taxes of the cost and/or value of health care benefits.

-In pursuit of this goal, NEA also supports-
+In pursuit of this goal, NEA also supports: 1